michaelrafailyk/Glyphs-Scripts/README.md

 Shortcut suggestion: `Ctrl` `Shift` `F`

+# SVG to COLR

+Convert Color layer to Color Palette layers.

+The script process all the glyphs by one pass.
+It may take up to 30 seconds depending on the design complexity and the count of glyphs.
+If the font contains more than one master, please make sure the master with Color layer is active, before starting.

+The steps the script takes:

+- Add an empty Color Palette to the Font Info.
+- Remove Color layer attribute and made it the fallback layer.
+- Get the fallback layer id for linking a Color palette layers to him.
+- Iterate all the paths of Color layer and get its colors.
+- Clear the color info on the fallback layer.
+- Add the colors to the Color Palette if it is not there yet.
+- Get the color index from the Palette.
+- Check if the Color Palette layer with such a color exist or not.
+It's also depends on the `groupSameColors` param (that is True by default) that you can set at the line 8 of the script.
+- Copy path to a new Color Palette layer (or to an existed one depending on the previous step) and link this layer to the fallback layer.

 # Generate Kern Strings

 Generate kern strings based on the Left and Right groups and add them into the Sample Texts.
 For example, for the left groups `C` `D` `c` `d` `three` `four` `.` `-` `c.sc` `d.sc` and right groups `A` `B` `a` `b` `one` `two` `.` `-` `a.sc` `b.sc` the kern strings will be: